rockettheme/docs/Docs/joomla/templates/mercado/faq.md

 What extensions are integrated with the template?
 -----
-A few of our [RocketTheme extensions][extensions] have been given individual styling by the template, these are RokNavMenu and RokGallery.
+A few of our [RocketTheme extensions][extensions] have been given individual styling by the template, these are RokNewsPager, RokNavMenu, RokBox, RokCandy, and RokGZipper.

 [gantry]: http://gantry-framework.org/
 [features]: http://demo.rockettheme.com/joomla-Templates/mercado/features